Table of Contents

 How a facility becomes accredited:

-- Facility has gone through onsite visits and an audit of management, staff credentials, program practices, and treatment outcomes
+- The facility has gone through onsite visits and an audit of management, staff credentials, program practices, and treatment outcomes

 - Well-trained staff with educational requirements that meet accreditation standards